Infineon/mtb-example-psoc6-security/README.md

    <details><summary><b>Using Cypress&trade; Programmer (for programming only)</b></summary>

-     Use the following settings when programming the kit using CYPRESS&trade; Programmer.
+     Use the following settings when programming the kit using Cypress&trade; Programmer.
      1. Select **Reset chip**.
      2. Deselect **Program Security Data**. (**Note:** When programming eFuse, this should be selected).
      3. Set **Voltage** to 3.3 V (**Note:** When programming eFuse, set this to 2.5 V).
-     4. Set **Reset Type** as Soft.
+     4. Set **Reset Type** as soft.
      5. Set **SFlash Restrictions** to "Erase/Program USER/TOC/KEY allowed".
      6. Specify the HEX file to be programmed and then click **Connect** and **Program**.